Cynthia Sun

 Biotechnologies

-I'm currently the Team Leader and Principal Research Scientist in the Proteins and Enzymes team within the Biotechnologies group.
+I'm the Team Leader and Principal Research Scientist in the Advanced Protein Technology team within the Biotechnologies group.
 I have deep experience and expertise in the field of biochemistry around biotransformation, protein extraction, glycoenzymes and bioassays.

-Working alongside a team of exceptionally talented and smart individuals is a core motivation as we get challenged daily by customer requested projects needing research.
-My understanding of the complexities of proteins and enzymes enables me to lead the development of innovative biotechnological solutions.
+Working alongside a team of exceptionally talented individuals is a core motivation for me.
+The team constantly receive interesting yet challenging R&D project requests from industrial clients and has delivered many successful projects to our clients’ satisfaction.
+My understanding of the complexities of proteins and enzymes enables me to lead the development of many innovative biotechnological solutions.

-As a member of the NZ Institute of Food Science and Technologies, I actively engage with fellow professionals in the field, staying updated with the latest trends and breakthroughs in the industry.
+As a member of the NZ Institute of Food Science and Technologies, I actively engage myself with fellow professionals in the field and stay updated with the latest trends and breakthroughs in the industry.

 Areas of expertise